Meritt Records (1925)

-Meritt Records was a jazz and blues record company and label that existed from 1925 to 1929.
+Meritt Records was an American jazz and blues record company and label that existed from 1925 to 1929.
 It was founded in Kansas City by Winston Holmes, the owner of a music store.
 Records were made in his studio and sold only in his store.

-Holmes produced about 20 double-sided acoustically recorded gramophone records in the mid and late 1920s.
+Holmes produced about 20 double-sided acoustically recorded phonograph records in the mid and late 1920s.
 Most of the sides are of locally based jazz and blues performers, plus some gospel music and sermons.